Multipartite Entanglement in Crossing the Quantum Critical Point: Summary and Outlook

 \section{Summary and Outlook}

-In summary, we have studied the multipartite entanglement after slow quantum quenches crossing a QPT.
-By numerical calculations via MPS-based methods, we find that the QFI density of the final state follows the scaling behavior opposite to the one in KZM.
-Our results reveal that KZM can not only predict the topological defect density but also the multipartite entanglement after crossing a QPT.
-Moreover, these results can also help us understand QPTs and the behavior of critical slowing down in another viewpoint, i.e., from the perspective of multipartite entanglement.
+In summary, we have investigated the multipartite entanglement after slow quantum quenches crossing QPTs.
+For the quantum Ising model, by numerical calculations via MPS-based methods, we find that the QFI density of the final state follows the scaling behavior nearly opposite to the one of KZM with a small correction.
+We demonstrate that this correction originates from the long-range physics after a slow quench.
+We have also studied the LMG model, where the results conform better to KZM, since the long-range physics is absent in this full-connected system.
+Our results reveal that KZM may not describe the long-range behaviors after a slow quantum quench crossing a critical point, where the multipartite entanglement is a suitable observable to demonstrate these nontrivial long-range physics.
+Moreover, our results can also enhance the understanding of QPTs and the behavior of critical slowing down from another viewpoint, i.e., from the perspective of multipartite entanglement.
 In addition, since QFI is accessible in quantum simulation experiments, we expect that our results can be realized experimentally in state-of-art quantum simulators.

 There also remain many interesting open questions, which are deserved to be further studied.
-In this work, we only consider the 1D system, and it is meaningful to generalize our results to higher-dimensional systems to verify whether QFI density still satisfies the conventional KZM $f_Q\sim \tau_Q^{d\nu/z\nu+1}$.
-Moreover, when calculating QFI density, we choose the corresponding local operator based on the symmetry of the Hamiltonian.
-In this system, the QPT originates from a spontaneous symmetry breaking, so we can use the order parameter to define QFI.
-Therefore, it will be an interesting issue to study multipartite entanglement after slow quantum quenches crossing a topological QPT, which is absent of spontaneous symmetry breaking.
+In this work, we only consider 1D and full-connected systems, and it is meaningful to generalize our results to higher-dimensional systems.
+Moreover, when calculating the QFI density, we choose the corresponding local operators based on the symmetries of the Hamiltonians.
+In these systems, the QPTs originate from spontaneous symmetry breaking, so we can use the order parameter to define QFI.
+Therefore, it will be an interesting issue to study the multipartite entanglement after slow quantum quenches crossing a topological QPT, which is absent of spontaneous symmetry breaking.
+Furthermore, maybe other quantifications of multipartite entanglement could be adopted to testify to the generality of the scaling behavior.